Healthy Homes Assessment Bluff Hill

 Draught Stopping Bluff Hill

-If you can feel external air entering or the air is clear from a gap or hole or crack, then it is likely a crack or an opening that needs sealing in somehow.
-Large cracks and gaps should be fixed permanently.
-Any gaps greater than 3mm that let air into or out from the home require seals.
-For example, if an open fireplace isn’t in use it could cause draughts, and should be shut from.
-Landlords and property managers are accountable for ensuring that such draughts are squelched in the maximum extent possible.
+If you are able to feel external air coming in or an unobstructed draught coming from a gap or hole, then it’s probably a gap or hole which requirements sealing in any way.
+Large gaps and cracks should be permanently stopped.
+Gaps greater than 3mm that allow air in or out of your house require sealing.
+For example, if an open fireplace isn’t in use it could cause draughts, and should be sealed from.
+Property managers and landlords are accountable for ensuring that these draughts are stopped as far as imaginable.

-There is no require to block gaps or holes which are part of the construction.
-For instance, small gaps around windows and doors may be required to allow for movement within the building as the household gets warmer and cooler, so that they are able to be opened and closed rather than securing.
-We will test the windows and doors as part of the Healthy Homes assessment of your rental property.
+There is no require to block up intentional gaps or holes in the building.
+For instance, small gaps around doors and windows may be required to allow movement of the structure when the household heats and cools, in order to let them be closed and opened rather than securing.
+We will examine every window and door as part of your Healthy Homes assessment of your rental property.

 draught stopping building inspections